GPflow/GPflow/README.md

 ## Getting Started with GPflow 2.0

-There is an ["Intro to GPflow 2.0"](https://github.com/GPflow/GPflow/blob/develop/doc/source/notebooks/intro_to_gpflow2.ipynb) Jupyter notebook.
-Check it out for details.
+There is an ["Intro to GPflow 2.0"](https://github.com/GPflow/GPflow/blob/develop/doc/source/notebooks/intro_to_gpflow2.ipynb) Jupyter notebook; check it out for details.
+To convert your code from GPflow 1 check the [GPflow 2 upgrade guide](https://github.com/GPflow/GPflow/blob/develop/doc/source/notebooks/gpflow_2_upgrade/gpflow2_upgrade_guide.ipynb).

 - **GPflow 1.0**